dolthub/release-notes-generator/README.md

 # Usage

-The tool will clone the repo given unless a repository with the same name exists in the working directory.
-Therefore, if you intend to genereate release notes for a project you already have checked out locally, it's recommended that you clone this repo alongside the one you want to generate release notes for.
+The tool will clone the repo given unless a directory with the same name exists in the working directory.
+Therefore, if you intend to generate release notes for a project you already have checked out locally, it's recommended that you clone this repo alongside the one you want to generate release notes for.
 E.g.: